isabella232/errata.ai/content/vale-server.md

                 <i class="icon-cog h1 text-teal"></i>
                 <h5>Extensible</h5>
                 <p>
-                    Use your styles and plugins everywhere you write&mdash;be it Google Docs, a web browser, or your favorite text editor.
+                    Use your styles everywhere you write&mdash;be
+                    it Google Docs, a web browser, or your favorite text editor.
                 </p>
             </li>